 - Property worth between $30,000-$150,000: a third-degree felony punishable by 2 to 10 years in prison and a fine of up to $10,000,

 - Property worth between $150,000-$300,000: a second-degree felony punishable by 2 to 20 years in prison and a fine of up to $10,000, and

 - Property worth $300,000 or more: a first-degree felony punishable by 5 to 99 years in prison and a fine of up to $10,000.

-Speak with a Texas Property Charges Defense Attorney Today
+Speak with a Texas Theft Defense Lawyer Today

 While property offenses may be common offenses, that doesn’t mean it isn’t a serious one.
 Don’t take chances with your future if you find yourself facing charges for a Hays, Guadalupe, or Comal County theft crime.
+Whether you are in need of a shoplifting lawyer or a burglary lawyer we are here to help.
 Call the Law Office of Case J. Darwin today to arrange for your free initial consultation to discuss your situation.
 We will treat you with respect, listen to your story, and formulate a strategy to achieve the best possible outcome.